 Headaches are a very common car accident injury.
 But they aren’t always immediate.
 You may feel fine right after the accident, then wake up the next morning with the worst headache of your life.
 It could even manifest several days later.

 A headache after a car accident may result from:

 While the headache itself can be annoying, it may also be a symptom of something more serious.
 Concussions and traumatic brain injuries, for instance, can cause long-term medical complications if untreated.

 If you do experience a headache following a car accident, seek medical attention.

 Similar to headaches, neck, shoulder, and back pain is very common after an accident.
 These pains can also occur immediately or several days later.

-Causes of neck, shoulder, or back pain following a car accident can be:
+Causes of neck, shoulder, or upper or lower back pain following a car accident can be: